-Background Information: Department Instructor evaluated Elective/required Date_____Number of students participating Type of class______Level of class Type(s) of technology used Did technology function properly?
-(This question is not about the instructor's performance.)
-Number of times the instructor has taught this course What portion(s) of the course did you observe (e.g., instructor's content, student discussion)?
-Date of pre-observation conference and discussion Evaluator Observation: The purpose of this observation is (1) to provide a database for more accurate and equitable decision on reappointment and (2) to improve faculty performance.
+Background Information:

+Instructor evaluated Department

+Course Elective/required

+Date Number of students participating

+Type of class Level of class

+Type(s) of technology used

+Did the technology function properly?
+(The his question is not about the instructor's performance.)

+Number of times the instructor has taught this course

+What portion(s) of the course did you obse erve (e.g., instructor's content, student discussion)?

+Date of pre-observation conference and di scussion

+Evaluator's name

+Observation:

+The purpose of this observation is (1) to p rovide a database for more accurate and equitable